Orthotics and Prosthetics (ORPR)

 ORPR 340.
 Lower Extremity Prosthetics I. 3 Units.

 Studies the etiology of amputations below the knee.
 Considers surgical and immediate postoperative issues as they relate to patient experience, prosthetic outcome, and gait.
 Looks at prosthetic component selection; socket, interface, and suspension designs in the context of ambulation levels and activities; and specialty applications.
 Examines skin and tissue physiology, both from a design and end-user perspective.
 Considers cost and efficiency based on component selection.

 ORPR 345.
 Spinal Orthotics.
 3 Units.

-Examines the anatomy, biomechanics, and pathology of the spine.
-Presents fabrication, fitting, and application of various orthotic interventions in light of a critical and differential diagnosis—determining the best outcome with the most effective and comfortable fit.
-Includes application and proper fitting of halos and of cervical, thoraco-lumbar, and lumbar devices.
-Gives special consideration to design, plaster casting techniques, and CAD measurements for the management of scoliosis.
-Teaches student to read a standard radiograph and measure and interpret spinal deformities, and to make appropriate recommendations for orthotic management.
+Examines spinal anatomy, biomechanics, and pathology.
+Fabrication, fitting, and application of orthotics following critical and differential diagnoses.
+Application and proper fitting of halos and cervical, thoraco-lumbar, and lumbar devices.
+Special consideration of design, plaster casting techniques, and CAD measurements for management of scoliosis.
+Interpret standard radiographs, measure and interpret spinal deformities, and recommend appropriate orthotic management.

 ORPR 402.
 Pathology I. 3 Units.

 Fundamental mechanisms of disease, including cell injury; inflammation, repair, regeneration, and fibrosis; and vascular, cardiac, respiratory, gastrointestinal, hepatobiliary, urinary, reproductive, endocrine, and integumentary pathologies.